Pleckgate pupils are using their translation skills to help their fellow pupils and their families.

 “We value their differing backgrounds, which we see as a benefit to the school, and they get the chance to use their languages and they can see that languages are an advantage and a skill and not a hindrance.

-“They help new international arrivals integrate and feel welcome and we use their language skills to communicate key messages or procedures to new students.
+“They help new international arrivals integrate and feel welcome and we use their language skills to communicate key messages or procedures to new pupils.

-“In return the students are able to include their certificates and interpreting experiences in their Records of Achievement (for college applications) or on their CV’s for work or future careers.”
+“In return the pupils are able to include their certificates and interpreting experiences in their Records of Achievement (for college applications) or on their CV’s for work or future careers.”